AdobeDocs/experience-platform.en/help/intelligent-services/customer-ai/input-output.md

 ### Example scenarios

 In this section, different scenarios for Customer AI instances are described as well as the required and recommended event types.
-Refer to the [standard event mixin table](#standard-events) above for more information on the mixin and column the listed event types belong to.
+Refer to the [standard events table](#standard-events) above for more information on the data type and column the listed event types belong to.

 >[!NOTE]
 >